CESNET/eduroam-icinga/README.md

 # eduroam-icinga
-This repository contains all the auxiliary tools for monitoring of czech eduroam infrastructure.
+This repository provides an overview of monitoring of czech eduroam infrastructure.
-The core of monitoring is icinga2.
+The core of monitoring is Icinga 2.
 This is intended as a complete guide on how to setup up eduroam monitoring for any other NRENs wishing to monitor their national eduroam infrastructure.

 All the links below should provide a decent understanding of the setup.